arp242/arp242.net/_posts/2018-04-10-go-testing-style.markdown

 ---

 A small (opinionated) style guide for writing Go tests.
-There is much more to be said about writing good tests than just what I’ve written here.
+There is much more to be said about writing good tests than what I’ve written here.
 Most of this focuses on *style*, rather than *technique*.

 Use table-drive tests, and consistently use `tt` for a test case
 ----------------------------------------------------------------